dasch-swiss/dsp-api/docs/03-apis/api-v2/ontology-information.md

 (see [Response Formats](introduction.md#response-formats)).

-If the client dereferences a project-specific ontology IRI as a URL, the Knora API server running on the hostname in the IRI will serve the ontology.
+If the client dereferences a project-specific ontology IRI as a URL, the DSP-API server running on the hostname in the IRI will serve the ontology.
 For example, if the server is running on `0.0.0.0:3333`, the IRI `http://0.0.0.0:3333/ontology/00FF/images/simple/v2` can be dereferenced to request the `images` sample ontology in the simple